 When can I see puffins at Puffin Cove?

 Between the months of April and August is the best time to visit Puffin Cove if you want to be sure to see puffins, as this is when they come to breed.
-We saw hundreds of them nestled in the cliff side when we visited in June, it was so amazing to see.

 They are however small birds and quite far away, so it’s worth bringing some binoculars to be able to see them properly, or like us, use a good zoom on your camera to get some fantastic shots of them.